Linden-Laboratory/Mucosal-Deformation/README.md

 2. The locations of the 24 spots are necessary for graphing responses spatially and will need to be changed.
 These spots are defined in Cell 2.

 Step 1 Usage:
-1. Install all dependencies.
-2. Cell 20 is a commented out cell that creates a .csv file with the correct formating for usage in both Steps.
+1. Cell 20 is a commented out cell that creates a .csv file with the correct formating for usage in both Steps.
 Uncomment the code, input your desired name for the .csv file after "CSVfileName =", and run the cell by itself to generate your .csv file.
-3. Add the name of your .csv file in cell 2 after "CSVfileName =".
+2. Add the name of your .csv file in cell 2 after "CSVfileName =".
-4. Restart the kernel and run all cells.
+3. Restart the kernel and run all cells.
 You will be prompted to provide 3 files: The first half of the ROI intensity data, the second half of the ROI intensity data, and the location data for the ROIs (Left, Top, Width, Height)
-5. Select the GI Region and Plexus of your cells
+4. Select the GI Region and Plexus of your cells
-6. Further analysis will be guided by GUI.
+5. Further analysis will be guided by GUI.

 Step 2 Usage:
-1. Install all dependencies
-2. Add the name of your .csv file in cell 3 after "filename =".
+1. Add the name of your .csv file in cell 3 after "filename =".
-3. Restart kernel and run all cells.
+2. Restart kernel and run all cells.

 ## License
 This project is licensed under the [MIT License](LICENSE)